 In addition, graduate students have the opportunity to pursue the GLOBES Certificate in Environment and Society, an interdisciplinary graduate certificate program in which students develop additional competencies through innovative cross-training and professional development skill-building.
 Open to graduate students in all disciplines with environmental and global health research interests, the GLOBES certificate recognizes a student's ability to extend research in new directions, produce interdisciplinary scholarship, and become an effective communicator across disciplines and audiences.
 GLOBES certificate students are eligible for mini-grant awards to support interdisciplinary research.

-The second annual Colleges of Science and Engineering Joint Annual Meeting (COSE-JAM) for graduate students and postdoctoral fellows will be held Friday, December 7, 2018 in Jordan Hall of Science.
+The third annual Colleges of Science and Engineering Joint Annual Meeting (COSE-JAM) for graduate students and postdoctoral fellows will be held Friday, December 13, 2019 in Jordan Hall of Science.